 If you are using the Import Products feature to import and assign all of your images, you can set your main image column to create your images in a standard size.
 Please get in touch to find out on how to do this via import.

 In Bluepark V1, the thumbnail and basket image sizes can be set to specific sizes within General/Settings > Settings > Products tab > Smaller Product Images section.
 If you have been with Bluepark a number of years, make sure Image Inheritance and Unassign Thumbnail and Basket Images are ticked, in order to use this feature.

 The Image Inheritance feature works by using the Main Image and adjusting it the thumbnail and basket images to the size you set in the Thumbnail Image Size and Basket Image Size fields.
 If you change these sizes, it will change the relevant images throughout the site.

 You can also set the image size for alternative images by adding it to the Resized Alternate/Variant Image Size field in the same section.
 These images are the thumbnails displayed underneath or to the side of the main image on a product page.

 The correct formatting of image names

-When naming your images, it is best to use descriptive names that explain what the image is, rather than random numbers and letters.
-This will help search engines to identify the image and use it within their image searches.
-Although this won’t have a huge impact on your listings in Google, it will help your overall page rank as long as the image is relevant to the page.
+When naming your images, it is best to use short, precise descriptive names that explain what the image is, rather than random numbers and letters.
+This will help search engines to identify the image and use it within their image searches, which helps SEO.
+Although this won’t have a huge impact on your main listings in Google, it will help your overall page rank as long as the image is relevant to the page.

-It is highly recommended that you do not use spaces or random characters in image file names as web browsers struggle to interpret them correctly.
-The only characters that you should use are hyphens and underscores and these should always be used instead of spaces.
+It is highly recommended that you do not use spaces or special characters in image file names as web browsers struggle to interpret them correctly.
+The only character that you should use is a hyphen and this should always be used instead of spaces.